Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ####Launching the Feed View
-The `Feed View` can be launched by calling the method `showView` on the `FeedView` instance:
+The `FeedView` can be launched by calling the method `showView()` on the `FeedView` instance:
 ```java
 	mFeedView.showView();
 ```

-You can call the `showView` method from anywhere inside your `Main Activity` depends on your app's flow, For example: when a game is stopped or when a user clicks a button.
+You can call the `showView()` method from anywhere inside your Main Activity depends on your app's flow, For example: when a game is stopped or when a user clicks a button.

-##Adding the KIDOZ Feed Button
+##Adding the KIDOZ FeedButton
 <a href="url"><img src="https://kidoz-cdn.s3.amazonaws.com/sdk/btn_animation.gif" align="right" height="96" width="96" ></a>
-You can also call the `Feed View` by adding the `Feed Button` - in this case the `Feed View` will be shown following a click on the `Feed Button`.
+You can also call the `FeedView` by adding the `FeedButton` - in this case the `FeedView` will be shown following a click on the `FeedButton`.
-You can add the `Feed Button` either by adding it to your xml layout file OR by creating a new instance programmatically.
+You can add the `FeedButton` either by adding it to your xml layout file OR by creating a new instance programmatically.

  - Add `FeedButton` directly inside xml:

 > main_activity_layout.xml